fbpx

 Everyone has their favorite jackets, but I find that the proper adventure and outdoor brands with Gore-Tex do this best because they are conceived with the needs of a trip to Iceland in mind, even if you don’t plan to go on an active trip.

-I also recommend for the jacket to be rather long, ideally reaching just above your knees, so that your legs don’t get wet, and for it to have a hoodie so your head stays warm.
-If you plan to wear waterproof trousers, then the length of the jacket is irrelevant.
+I also recommend for the jacket to be rather long like this one, ideally reaching just above your knees, so that your legs don’t get wet, and for it to have a hoodie so your head stays warm.
+If you plan to wear waterproof over pants, then the length of the jacket is less relevant and you can go for something a bit shorter like this one.

-Alternatively, if you don’t want to buy a new full waterproof jacket and prefer to wear a thick sweater paired with a light outer layer, you can also get a poncho and throw it over your regular sweater / fleece.
+Alternatively, if you don’t want to buy a new full waterproof jacket and prefer to wear a thick sweater paired with a light outer layer, you can also get a lightweight and packable poncho and throw it over your regular sweater / fleece.

 Additional layers